Greendayle/VR-Motion-to-photon-latency-/readme.md

 Movement is calculated using position of the right hand in this and previous frame, if the distance between those positions is higher than a treshold - movement is detected and the testing zone changes color from green to red.

-Treshold is calculated by placing the controller on a stable surface, and letting it rest.
+Treshold is calculated by placing the controller on a stable surface, and letting it rest for 4 seconds (click the Calibrate button).
 Maximum distance traveled between 2 consecutive frames in that time period + 10% is set as a threshold.

 Two variants were used - plain colored and with voronoi noise overlaid - to increase scene complexity for video encoder.